 As is evident, a plethora of locations have been hit in this frenzied shooting schedule, and we now proceed to the specific filming locations, rendered memorable by the iconic scenes that have unfolded there.

 Salzburg in Austria serves as the place where most of the pivotal scenes of ‘The Sound of Music’ take place.
 Some of the most recognizable locations include Mirabell Palace and Gardens.
 If you’ve seen the movie, you must know that ‘Do re mi’ is one of the most popular songs.
-The ending of this song sees Maria and the von Trapp kids at the Mirabell Palace and Gardens.
+At the end of this song, Maria and the von Trapp kids are seen at the Mirabell Palace and Gardens.
 Located in Salzburg’s old town, we can see the movie characters dancing around the Pegasus Fountain, which is located in front of the palace.
 The other recognizable locations happen to be the rose garden at the north of the fountain and the Greek fencing statues at the entrance.

-Residenzplatz Square and Fountain also plays an important part, early on, as Maria can be seen splashing in the baroque horse fountain here, while ‘I Have Confidence in Me’ is playing.
-When Germany annexes Austria, we see Nazi soldiers marching through this square, while a Swastika flag is raised above the Old Residence Palace’s entrance.
+Residenzplatz Square and Fountain also play an important part early on, as Maria can be seen splashing in the baroque horse fountain here while ‘I Have Confidence in Me’ is playing.
+When Germany annexes Austria, we see Nazi soldiers marching through this square while a Swastika flag is raised above the Old Residence Palace’s entrance.

 The Summer Riding School (Felsenreitschule) is where the von Trapp family takes the stage, performing ‘Edelweiss’ and ‘So long, Farewell’, for the Folk Festival.
-Notably, hundreds of extras were hired for the scene to sing along.
-A little away from this location, on Herbert von Karajan Square, is the Horse Pond, where Maria and the children dance at the end of ‘My Favorite Things’.
+Notably, hundreds of extras were hired to sing along for the scene.
+A little away from this location, on Herbert von Karajan Square, is the Horse Pond, where Maria and the children dance at the end of ‘My Favorite Things.’
 Leopoldskron Palace is important in its own way since all the lake terrace scenes of the von Trapp family home were shot here.
-Schloss Frohnburg was also used to show the von Trapp house, rather the intimidating front gates which Maria nervously approaches initially.
+Schloss Frohnburg was also used to show the von Trapp house, rather than the intimidating front gates which Maria nervously approaches initially.

 Nonnberg Abbey Convent is where Maria lived, and the exteriors of the same have been used in the movie.
 However, the movie has taken some liberties here, as the convent does not actually look over the old town of Salzburg, but instead has a view of the nondescript southern suburbs.

-Bavaria is important for being one of the first scenes where Maria makes her entrance.
-She can be seen twirling at Mehlweg mountain near the town of Marktschellenberg.
+Bavaria is important for being one of the first scenes in which Maria makes her entrance.
+She can be seen twirling at Mehlweg Mountain near the town of Marktschellenberg.
 The sequence where the von Trapps escape the Nazis is also shot on the Obersalzberg in the Bavarian Alps.

 As is evident, the scenes in ‘The Sound of Music’ have been carefully shot to capture the beauty of the location and to transport us into this enchanting world inhabited by the von Trapp family and Maria.
 Making the best use of the locations is just one small aspect that has helped this film go down in history as one of the most memorable examples of great cinema.